CN-UPB/DeepCoMP/README.md

 * Multi-agent RL became really slow when training somehow.
 Why?
 Any way to improve performance in general?
 Simulation quite slow with many UEs.
     * Much slower than centralized for the same number of training steps
 * (continue training after loading weights)
+* Fix installation: Does not work reliably (once structlog is updated with deepcopy support)

 Later: